 - Overseeing the Company’s processes for assessing enterprise risk and the mitigation of such risk;

 - Evaluating the performance and approving the compensation of the Board and the Chief Executive Officer and, with the advice of the Chief Executive Officer, evaluating the performance and approving the compensation of the Company’s principal senior executives;

-- Developing the Company’s succession plans for the positions of Chairman of the Board (the “Chairman”) and Chief Executive Officer; and
+- Reviewing the succession plans for the positions of Chairman of the Board (the “Chairman”) and Chief Executive Officer; and

-- Ensuring that processes are in existence to maintain the Company’s integrity and reputation, including: (i) the integrity of financial statements filed with the Securities and Exchange Commission, (ii) compliance with Company policy, legal and regulatory requirements, (iii) the integrity of relationships with customers and suppliers, and (iv) the integrity of relationships with other Company stakeholders.
+- Ensuring that processes are in existence to maintain the Company’s integrity and reputation, including: (i) financial statements filed with the Securities and Exchange Commission, (ii) compliance with Company policy, legal and regulatory requirements, (iii) relationships with customers and suppliers, and (iv) relationships with other Company stakeholders.

 Composition of the Board of Directors